-This website is crawled and tested by our automated monitoring system every 7 days.
+Our automated monitoring system crawls this website every 7 days.

-The Web Management Team perform internal testing frequently and act upon user feedback when we receive it.
+We perform frequent internal testing and act upon user feedback when we receive it.

 What we’re doing to improve accessibility

-We are continually working to make improvements to this website and plan to start doing real user testing in the future.
+We are working to make continual improvements to this website.
+We plan to start doing real user testing in the future.

 The Web Management Team prepared this statement on 08/08/2019.